kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 {
   "type": "blog",
   "author": Lars Lillo Ulvestad,
-  "title": "How to setup IHP with Elm",
-  "description": "Get Elm with hot reloading on top of IHP, the new framework that makes Haskell a cool kid in web dev.", "image": "images/article-covers/haskell-elm.png", "published": "2020-12-13",
+  "title": "Part 1: How to setup IHP with Elm", "description": "Get Elm with hot reloading on top of IHP, the new framework that makes Haskell a cool kid in web dev.", "image": "images/article-covers/haskell-elm.png", "published": "2020-12-13",